outoftalentxD/philosophers/README.md

    ![](srcs/images/programExecuteSample.jpg)

+   > Simulation will continue, before all philosophers eat 2 times.

+   ![](srcs/images/programExecuteSample2.jpg)

    > Philospers dies, because they have not enouhg time to eat and sleep.

-   ![](srcs/images/programExecuteSample2.jpg)